 1. Free Month's Rent

 A classic for a reason.
-Offering a free month’s rent—often at the beginning or end of the lease term—can grab a prospective tenant’s attention instantly.
-It’s especially helpful during the moving season when renters are juggling multiple expenses.
+Offering one or two month's free rent—often at the beginning or end of the lease term—can grab a prospective tenant's attention instantly.
+It's especially helpful during the moving season when renters are juggling multiple expenses.

 2. Discounted First Month

 If a full month feels like too much, consider offering discounted rent payment instead.
-A reduced rate for the first month can lower the upfront cost for your renter while still maintaining your monthly rent revenue in the long run.
+A reduced rate like 10% or 20% off for the first month can lower the upfront cost for your renter while still maintaining your monthly rent revenue in the long run.

 3. Rent Reduction Over Several Months